The complete option surface of the image. Defaults below match the

 OFF

 When ON, /bin/backup and /bin/check run restic unlock after a non-zero restic exit.
 Default leaves the lock alone — safer for repositories shared across multiple hosts.
+Use the audited /bin/unlock helper for explicit, logged manual unlocks instead.
+Conceptual background: Repository locks.

 If set, appended as backup path(s).
 If empty and RESTIC_JOB_ARGS does not contain paths, restic backup runs with no explicit path.
+Run /bin/sources-report to inspect what these paths look like on disk before the next backup.

 RESTIC_JOB_ARGS